 During the course of implementing my ALP I learned the true value and importance of crafting a clear message, experimenting, and networking.
 As I met with different case management agencies and aging service providers to understand the unmet needs and gaps of seniors in the county it was important that they understood my vision of identifying a gap in services that impacts a critical population, conveying this message sparked a conversation with someone within Adult Protective Services.
 It was clear that no other agency was providing this form of assistance on a large or small scale across the county so I proposed the idea to my leadership team and was given a small budget to experiment with.
 I experimented with the volume and combination of items that would be in stock, disbursed, and combined.
 Since its inception I have been available to identify a formula that allows me to track impact and will allow me to sustain the continuity of the program to scale with minimal funding.
 I have been able to impact those who would most benefit from the program by using case management agencies throughout the county and networking with other various professionals in the social service field.
-By using the case manager's network of clients, they have essentially screened all of the programs recipients, allowing me to reach those most in need.
-The skills and lessons learned from the EMERGE program will be critical for sustaining the Care Closet and establishing other innovative programs in my career.
+By using the case manager's network of clients, they have essentially screened all of the program will be critical for sustaining the Care Closet and establishing other innovative programs in my career.

-Natali Rivera

-Director of Health Services

-Vista Del Monte Retirement
+Natali Rivera Director of Health Services Vista Del Monte Retirement Community Santa Barbara, Calif.

-Community

-Santa Barbara, Calif.